grrompala/gifmoney/README.md

 # gifmoney
-Shinymobile application for itemized tracking of personal pending supported by PostgreSQL database
+Shinymobile application for itemized tracking of personal spending.
+Supported by PostgreSQL database.